cdaller/multi_anonymizer/readme.md

     "sqlite:///testfiles/my_database.db:(input_type=db,type=number,min=18,max=60,table=persons,column=age)"
 ```

+If the email addresses were composed by `firstName.lastName@example.com` one could extract the first/last name using a regular expression, which would then be anonymized by the same values.
+But I leave this example for the user to try...

 Templates may also reference anonymization types (like 'city' or 'zip').
-In this case, the templates may be used to combine two anonymized values into one json property.
+In this case, the templates may be used to combine two anonymized values into one (json) property.
 In JSON or XML you cannot reference previously replaced values (as there is no row context available), but you can consistently replace values that are combined from multiple values into one value.

 The example below shows how to anonymize a json property that holds zip and city consistently across the file: